 Viruses in groundwater are increasingly a concern as new analytical techniques have detected viral material in private wells and public water supplies.
 Research conducted at the Marshfield Clinic indicates that 4-12% of private wells contain detectible viruses.
-(Borchardt, 1998, 2000, 2003a, 2004b).
-Other studies showed virus presence in four La Crosse municipal wells (Hunt and Borchardt, 2003, Borchardt et al. 2004); in the municipal wells and wastewater system in Madison (Borchardt, et.al, 2007); and in five shallow municipal wells serving smaller communities (Hunt and Borchardt, in review).
+Other studies showed virus presence in four La Crosse municipal wells, in the municipal wells and wastewater system in Madison, and in five shallow municipal wells serving smaller communities.

 Public and private water samples are not regularly analyzed for viruses due to the high cost of the tests.
 The presence of coliform bacteria has historically been used to indicate the water supply is not safe for human consumption.
 However, recent findings show that coliform bacteria do not always correlate with the presence of enteric viruses.
-More information on microbial agents in Wisconsin groundwater can be found in this report
+More information on microbial agents in Wisconsin groundwater can be found online and within this report..

 Radionuclides: Naturally-occurring radionuclides, including uranium, radium, and radon are an increasing concern for groundwater quality, particularly in the Cambro-Ordovician aquifer system in eastern Wisconsin.
-The water produced from this aquifer often contains combined radium activities in excess of 5 pCi/L and in some cases in excess of 30 pCi/L. Approximately 35 public water systems exceed the drinking water standard of 15 pCi/L for gross alpha activity (Nelson).
+The water produced from this aquifer often contains combined radium activities in excess of 5 pCi/L and in some cases in excess of 30 pCi/L. Approximately 35 public water systems exceed the drinking water standard of 15 pCi/L for gross alpha activity.
 Federal standards are causing many communities to search for alternative water supplies or treatment options.
-More information on radionuclides in Wisconsin groundwater can be found in this report.
+More information on radionuclides in Wisconsin groundwater can be found online and within this report.

 Arsenic: Naturally occurring arsenic has been detected in wells throughout Wisconsin.
 DNR historical data show that 3,830 public wells and 3,013 private wells have detectable levels of arsenic.
-About 10% of these wells exceed the federal drinking water standard of 10 μ g/L. Although arsenic has been detected in well water samples in every county in Wisconsin, the problem is especially prevalent in northeastern Wisconsin where increased water use has likely released arsenic from rocks and unconsolidated material into the groundwater.
+About 10% of these wells exceed the federal drinking water standard of $10\,\mu\text{g/L}$ .
+Although arsenic has been detected in well water samples in every county in Wisconsin, the problem is especially prevalent in northeastern Wisconsin where increased water use has likely released arsenic from rocks and unconsolidated material into the groundwater.
 The State continues to proactively address arsenic concerns through well drilling advisories, health studies, well testing campaigns, and studies aimed at improving geological understanding and developing practical treatment technologies.
-More information on arsenic in Wisconsin groundwater can be found in this report.
+More information on arsenic in Wisconsin groundwater can be found and within this report.